 Bachelor of Science in Dental Hygiene

 A Bachelor of Science in Dental Hygiene degree has now been approved for IPFW effective Spring 2014.
 Students will be eligible for the BSDH degree, even if they have completed degrees in other disciplines.
 We can grant the new degree as long as the graduate meets residency and other requirements.
-We expect to continue to offer both degrees for the near future.
 Here is the BSDH curriculum bingo sheet.
+The class entering the professional program in fall 2014 was the last associate degree program.

 Thinking about a career in Dental Assisting?
 Check out a free eight-minute video, which outlines the challenges and rewards of dental assisting, in a contemporary, colorful presentation that will help you take a closer look at the field of dental assisting Your Future in Dental Assisting Video